-Changing the name type to a customer, vendor, or employee

-Merging similar names

-other names, list of

-merging, list entries
+To learn about...
+Changing the name type to a customer, vendor, or employee Merging similar names Search the Help index for... other names, list of merging, list entries

 Fill in your company information

 From the Company menu, choose Company Info, and fill in your company information.
 If you want QuickBooks to track tax information for you, you must also select the tax form you file from the drop-down menu.